KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/motion/glitching_glitch0r.rst

    * - Parameter
      - Value
      - Description
-   * - Glitch frequency
+   * - Glitch Frequency
      - Integer
      - How frequently the glitch should be applied
-   * - Block height
+   * - Block Height
      - Integer
      - Height range of the block that will be shifted/glitched
-   * - Shift intensity
+   * - Shift Intensity
      - Integer
      - How much blocks should be moved when glitching
-   * - Color glitching intensity
+   * - Color Glitching Intensity
      - Integer
      - How intensive color distortion should be